Toy-Department/CMM-Arm/App/docs/CONTRIBUTING.md

-# Contributing to CCM Digitizing Arm
+# Contributing to CMM Digitizing Arm

 > **Document Control:** v1.0.0 | Last Updated: 2025-01-20

-Thank you for your interest in contributing to the CCM Digitizing Arm project!
+Thank you for your interest in contributing to the CMM Digitizing Arm project!
 This document provides guidelines for contributing code, reporting bugs, and suggesting features.

 ---

 ## 🤝 How to Contribute

 ### Reporting Bugs
-1. Check [existing issues](https://github.com/Toy-Department/ccm-digitizing-arm/issues) to avoid duplicates
+1. Check [existing issues](https://github.com/Toy-Department/cmm-digitizing-arm/issues) to avoid duplicates
 2. Create a new issue with the `bug` label
 3. Include:
    - **OS and version** (Windows 10, macOS 12, Ubuntu 22.04, etc.)